genome-spy/genome-spy/docs/genomic-data/genomic-coordinates.md

     When the `chrom` and `pos` properties are used used in channel definitions, GenomeSpy inserts an implicit
     [linearizeGenomicCoordinate](../grammar/transform/linearize-genomic-coordinate.md)
-    transform into the data flow.
-The transform introduces a new field that contains a linearized (concatenated) coordinate for the chromosome-position pair.
+    transformation into the data flow.
+The transformation introduces a new field that contains a linearized (concatenated) coordinate for the chromosome-position pair.
 The channel definition is modified to use the new field.

-    In some cases you may want to insert an explicit transform to the data flow to have better control on its behavior.
+    In some cases you may want to insert an explicit transformation to the data flow to have better control on its behavior.

 ## Coordinate counting